 The condensate pipe is a plastic pipe which allows a condensing boiler to discharge waste water from the condensing process into the sewer.

 During the combustion process inside the boiler, water vapour is produced.
 Instead of expelling this hot vapour out of the flue, condensing boilers draw out so much heat from it, that it cools down and condenses into a liquid.
 This liquid – moderately acidic water, is then expelled from the boiler via the condensate pipe.

-While in some households the condensate pipe may discharge into the trap of a sink, it may run independently through the wall and into a drain.
+In some households the condensate pipe may discharge into the trap of a sink.
+Alternatively, it may run independently through the wall and into a drain.
 It may also connect directly to the soil stack.
 Residual water in the pipe during the winter may freeze, resulting in a frozen condensate pipe.
 The boiler’s sensors will detect that the condensate pipe is blocked, and trigger a fault code, preventing the boiler from operating.

 How to unfreeze/thaw the condensate pipe

 - Do not cut the condensate pipe.
-The condensate pipe is generally considered to be part of the flue of a boiler, and consequently, any work on it may only legally be carried out by a Gas Safe-registered engineer.
+The condensate pipe is generally considered to be part of the flue of a boiler.
+Any work on it may only legally be carried out by a Gas Safe-registered engineer.

 - Identify where the pipe may have frozen.
 Horizontal lengths of pipe with little to no fall are a likely suspect – they allow the water in the pipe to settle.

 - Prepare some hot water.
 You will probably have to use your kettle or the microwave for this.
 Do not use boiling water.

 - Using a suitable container such as a watering can, pour hot water over the pipe where you think it has frozen.
 Pipe elbows and horizontal pieces of pipe are good areas to start with.
 Alternatively, you can use a hot water bottle.
 Place it over the pipe and leave it for a few minutes.